ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 However here I will be focusing on how we can use [dbatools](https://dbatools.io) PowerShell module as in this case we are talking about one ad-hoc check. dbatools has a command called [Find-DbaUserObject](https://docs.dbatools.io/#Find-DbaUserObject) which:

-<blockquote>Searches SQL Server to find user-owned objects (i.e. not dbo or sa) or for any object owned by a specific user specified by the Pattern parameter.
+> Searches SQL Server to find user-owned objects (i.e. not dbo or sa) or for any object owned by a specific user specified by the Pattern parameter.

 This is even better because we can use a list of instances and check all of them with just one command.